open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 #### Flux Source

 In case of a flux source, we take the values from a specific file and do the merge.
-An options `subPath` can be further used to refine what value to take:
+An option `subPath` can be used to further refine what value to take:

 ```yaml
   valuesFrom: